lmanul/424/by_laws/index.md

-Interest totals seventy- five percent in the aggregate of the proceed with repair or restoration, the Property shall be subject to an action for partition at the suit of any Unit Owner or lien or,as if owned in common, in which event the net proceeds of sale, together with the net proceeds of insurance pe sies (or if there shall have been a repair or restoration pur: at to the first paragraph of this Section 3, and the amount of insurance proceeds shall have exceeded the cost of such repair or restoration,then the excess of such insurance proceeds) shall be divided by the Board of Managers or the Insurance Trustee, as the case may be, among all the Unit Owners in proportion to their respective Common [nterest,. after first payment out of the share of each Unit Owner the amount of any unpaid liens on his Unit, in the order of the priority of such liens.
+Interest totals seventy- five percent in the aggregate of the proceed with repair or restoration, the Property shall be subject to an action for partition at the suit of any Unit Owner or lien or,as if owned in common, in which event the net proceeds of sale, together with the net proceeds of insurance policies (or if there shall have been a repair or restoration pur: at to the first paragraph of this Section 3, and the amount of insurance proceeds shall have exceeded the cost of such repair or restoration,then the excess of such insurance proceeds) shall be divided by the Board of Managers or the Insurance Trustee, as the case may be, among all the Unit Owners in proportion to their respective Common Interest, after first payment out of the share of each Unit Owner the amount of any unpaid liens on his Unit, in the order of the priority of such liens.

-Whenever in this Section the words “promptly repair" are used it shall mean repairs are to begin not more than sixty days for Managers and the Unit Owner or Unit Owners that it shall hold proceeds of insurance funds sufficient to pay the estimated costs of such work; or not more than minety days after Insurance Trustee notified said Board of Managers and Unit Owner or Owners that such funds are insufficient to pay said estimated costs ang advising them of the amount of the required completion bond, if necessary.
+Whenever in this Section the words “promptly repair" are used it shall mean repairs are to begin not more than sixty days for Managers and the Unit Owner or Unit Owners that it shall hold proceeds of insurance funds sufficient to pay the estimated costs of such work; or not more than ninety days after Insurance Trustee notified said Board of Managers and Unit Owner or Owners that such funds are insufficient to pay said estimated costs and advising them of the amount of the required completion bond, if necessary.
 Wherever the words, “promptly resolve” are used it shall also mean not more than Sixty days from the date of receipt of said insurance funds.